 - The event organizer is responsible for maintaining a minimum 12-foot wide fire and emergency lane through all areas.

 - If roads are to be closed or access to certain residents or businesses is restricted, the event organizer is responsible for preparing, printing and distributing a notification letter to all affected residents and businesses 15 to 30 days prior to event.
-Letter and distribution list must be approved by Events Administration Division prior to being delivered.
+Letter and distribution list must be approved by Community Events Division prior to being delivered.

 The Dublin Division of Police will determine the following: